sebastiaan1994/Minor-Computer-Programming-Visualization-Project/REPORT.md

 ## Description
 This application is made for football fans who want to get insight in data statistics of the 4 best compitions in the world.
 All different kinds of variables of the football clubs and players are presented in three views containing a map, a table and a parallel coordinates.
-The website will be mainly used as a informative encyclopedia and view sports statistics as you have never done before.
+The website will be mainly used as an interactive, informative encyclopedia to view football statistics as you have never done before.

 ## Technical Design - Overview
 On first hand, when entering the website, the user sees a header image with a topbar menu where you can scroll down to all the different